Barrhill railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

-7 days a week, There is 5 trains per day to Stranraer and 5 trains per day to Ayr which run to an irregular 2 to 4 hour frequency (2 of which extend to Kilmarnock with 1 extending onwards to Glasgow).
-The Sunday service is broadly the same except all trains terminate at Ayr heading northbound and are every 2 hours instead.
+There are 5 trains per day to Stranraer and 5 trains per day to Ayr which run to an irregular 2 to 4 hour frequency (2 of which extend to Kilmarnock with 1 extending onwards to Glasgow Central).
+The Sunday service is broadly the same except all trains terminate at Ayr heading northbound, and are every 2 hours instead.